Loading...

 Title: Kirin AMD

-A Phase II, multi-center, randomized, double-masked, parallel-group study to assess KHK4951, a vascular endothelial growth factor receptor inhibitor, in patients with neovascular age-related macular degeneration (AMD).
+A Phase II, multicenter, randomized, double-masked, parallel-group study to assess KHK4951, a vascular endothelial growth factor receptor inhibitor, in patients with neovascular age-related macular degeneration (AMD).

 Principal Investigators: